 If Divi is a page builder with so many settings why would you need CSS?

 Great question!
 Yes Divi is a very robust and full-featured page builder but even still I've NEVER worked on a Divi site that didn't need some custom CSS.
-Primarily it's needed to add more breakpoints when the design calls for it but there are many other instances where custom code will be required.
-While Divi comes with three general breakpoints baked into it (mobile / tablet / desktop) those simply aren't enough.
+Primarily it's needed to add more breakpoints when the design calls for it (Divi has three general breakpoints) but there are many other instances where custom code will be required.
 Any truly bespoke, non-cookie-cutter website will need custom code.